 A: At the bars, the festival supports and operates the Challenge 21 scheme.
 If you are lucky enough to appear under 21, then please don’t be offended if you are asked for ID to check you are over 18.
 The only acceptable ID is a government issued photo ID (photo driving licence or passport) or a card showing the PASS Scheme hologram.

 A: You are free to bring your own food into the festival.
 However, there is a wide a range of hot food vendors on site and the CAMRA Cheese counter provides an excellent range of cold products.
 Sealed and unopened non-alcoholic drinks are allowed such as water and canned drinks.
 Alcohol is not allowed to be brought in – if attempted, items may be confiscated at the entrance.

 A: Sorry, but there is not a cash machines on site.
 Therefore, please make sure that you bring enough cash with you.
 There are also several banks nearby and pass-outs are available should you need to use a cash machine.

 A: Yes, dogs are allowed on site at all times but must be kept on a lead and must not be allowed to annoy customers (or other dogs).
 Many people sit on the grass and so we ask that you bring bags so that you can pick up dog mess.

-A: For beers, ciders, mead and wine, please ask at the bar where the product is being served from – the volunteers will be able to advise.
-The food vendors are all independent operators and all should be displaying allergen information.
+A: For beers, ciders, mead and wine, please ask at the bar where the product is being served from – volunteers will be able to advise.
+The food vendors are all independent operators and all should display allergen information.
 Please see the allergens page for more information.